-- (B) evaluate the effects of supply and demand on business, industry, and agriculture, including the plantation system, in the United States. - (12)(13) Economics.
+- (A) explain the economic patterns of early European colonies [colonists]; and - (B) identify major industries of colonial America such as shipbuilding and growing of cash crops. - (10) [(11)] Economics.
+The student understands the development, characteristics, and benefits of the free enterprise system in the United States.
+The student is expected to: - (A) identify [describe] the development of the free enterprise system in colonial America and the United States; - (B) describe how the free enterprise system works in the United States; and - (C) give examples of the benefits of the free enterprise system in the United States. - (11) [(12)] Economics.
+The student understands the impact of supply and demand on consumers and producers in a free enterprise system.
+The student is expected to: - (A) explain how supply and demand affects consumers in the United States; and - (B) evaluate the effects of supply and demand on [$\frac{business_1}{1}$] industry [$\frac{1}{2}$] and agriculture, including the plantation system, in the United States. - (12) [(13)] Economics.
 The student understands patterns of work and economic activities in the United States.
-The student is expected to: - (A) compare how people in different regions parts of the United States earn a living, past and present; - (B) identify and explain how geographic factors have influenced the location of economic activities in the United States; - Comment 11(C) analyze the effects of immigration, migration, and limited resources on the economic development and growth of the United States; and - (D) describe the impact of mass production, specialization, and division of labor on the economic growth of the United States. ; and - (E) explain the impact of American ideas about progress and equality of opportunity on the economic development and growth of the United States. - (13)(14) Government.
+The student is expected to: - (A) compare how people in different regions [parts] of the United States earn a living, past and present; - (B) identify and explain how geographic factors have influenced the location of economic activities in the United States; - (C) analyze the effects of immigration and $[\frac{1}{2}]$ migration $[\frac{1}{2}$ and limited resources] on the economic development and growth of the United States; and - (D) describe the impact of mass production, specialization, and division of labor on the economic growth of the United States [; and] - [(E) explain the impact of American ideas about progress and equality of opportunity on the economic development and growth of the United States.] - (13) [(14)] Government.
 The student understands the organization of governments in colonial America.
-The student is expected to: - Comment 12(A) identify and compare the systems of government of early European colonists, including representative government and monarchy; and - (B) identify examples of representative government in the American colonies, including the Mayflower Compact and the Virginia House of Burgesses. - (14)(15) Government.
+The student is expected to: - (A) [identify and] compare the systems of government of early European colonists, including representative government and monarchy; and - (B) identify examples of representative government in the American colonies, including the Mayflower Compact and the Virginia House of Burgesses. - (14) [(15)] Government.
 The student understands important ideas in the Declaration of Independence, the U.S. Constitution, and the Bill of Rights.
-The student is expected to: - (A) explain the purposes, key elements, and importance of the Declaration of Independence identify the key elements and the purposes and explain the importance of the Declaration of Independence; - (B) explain the purposes of the U.S. Constitution as identified in the Preamble; and - (C) explain the reasons for the creation of the Bill of Rights and its importance. - (15)(16) Government.
+The student is expected to: - (A) explain [identify] the purposes, key elements , and [the purposes and explain] the importance of the Declaration of Independence; - (B) explain the purposes of the U.S. Constitution as identified in the Preamble; and - (C) explain the reasons for the creation of the Bill of Rights and its importance. - (15) [(16)] Government.
 The student understands the framework of government created by the U.S. Constitution of 1787.
-The student is expected to: - (A) identify and explain the basic functions of the three branches of government; - (B) identify the reasons for and describe the system of checks and balances outlined in the U.S. Constitution; and - (C) distinguish between national and state governments and compare their responsibilities in the U.S. federal system. - (16)(17) Citizenship.
-The student understands important symbols and customs, celebrations, and landmarks that represent American beliefs and principles that and contribute to our national identity.
-The student is expected to: - Comment 13(A) explain various patriotic symbols, national celebrations and important landmarks, including Uncle Sam, and political symbols such as the donkey and elephant, Labor Day, the White House and Mount Rushmore;
+The student is expected to: - (A) identify and explain the basic functions of the three branches of government; - (B) identify the reasons for and describe the system of checks and balances outlined in the U.S. Constitution; and